Welcome to our website

 About Us

 Canberry Communications is a Canberra-based non-profit that supports and advocates for disenfranchised communities such as those with lived experience of mental and/or physical disability, those experiencing homelessness, those experiencing addiction issues, refugees and asylum seekers and ex-offenders.
+We also produce our own general art exhibitions.

 We do this through developing arts projects in a range of media for small charities who may not otherwise have the resources to implement them.
 We believe strongly in giving a voice to the individual, to people telling their own stories in unique and thought-provoking ways - looking beyond the 'issue' to the whole person.